-Central Bank Digital Currencies (CBDCs) have been an integral part of progressive discussions within the cryptocurrency community.
+Central bank digital currencies have been an integral part of progressive discussions within the cryptocurrency community.
 CBDCs are virtual representations of the fiat currency of a particular country.
 They are often based on blockchain technology and are issued and regulated by the official monetary organization of the country.
-The feature that makes them different from cryptocurrencies like Bitcoin and Ether is that CBDC’s are backed by the central bank’s deposits of the country’s currency and are regulated by the central bank while cryptocurrencies are not.
+The feature that makes them different from cryptocurrencies like Bitcoin (BTC) and Ether (ETH) is that CBDCs are backed by the central bank’s deposits of the country’s currency and are regulated by the central bank, while cryptocurrencies are not.

 “CBDCs enable central banks to provide more financial inclusion, especially in markets that are struggling to compete globally.
 CBDCs also eliminate inefficient processes and foster better local and global transparency, especially given the importance of KYC compliance.”

-The first CBDC to launch officially is the Bahaman Sand Dollar issued by the Central Bank of Bahamas, it was launched on October 21st.
-The Sand Dollar is a state-backed currency pegged to the Bahaman Dollar which is in turn pegged to the United States Dollar.
-As per the official website, Bahaman citizens can use this sand dollar as a payment to any merchant with a central bank-approved e-wallet on their mobile device while the transaction fees are negligible.
-This feature makes the sand dollar a retail CBDC as compared to wholesale CBDC’s which are tailored for the use of financial institutions.
+The first CBDC to launch officially is the Bahamian Sand Dollar issued by the Central Bank of Bahamas, it was launched on Oct.
+21. The Sand Dollar is a state-backed currency pegged to the Bahamian dollar, which is in turn pegged to the United States dollar.
+Per the official website, Bahamian citizens can use this Sand Dollar as a payment to any merchant with a central bank-approved e-wallet on their mobile device while the transaction fees are negligible.
+This feature makes the Sand Dollar a retail CBDC as compared to wholesale CBDCs, which are tailored for the use of financial institutions.
 NZIA is the chosen technology solutions provider by the central bank to manage the operations of the digital currency.

-Cointelegraph discussed with a representative of the central bank of the Bahamas, who elaborated how being a retail CBDC achieves their objective:
+Cointelegraph discussed with a representative of the central bank of the Bahamas, who elaborated how being a retail CBDC achieves its objective:

 “A core objective of Project Sand Dollar is to promote more inclusive access to regulated payments and other financial services for unbanked and underbanked communities and socio-economic groups within the country.
 As a retail CBDC, Sand Dollar allows us to accomplish this goal.”